-Mark is a Member in Stoll Keenon Ogden's Louisville office and has been with the firm since 2006.
-He is co-chair of the Business Litigation practice group and also serves as the co-chair of the Trust & Estate Litigation practice.
-Mark is also a member of the Banking Litigation, Business Torts, Construction Law, Eminent Domain & Real Estate Litigation, Class Action and Tort, Trial & Insurance Services practices and he has served on the firm's Board of Directors.
-Mark's litigation experience ranges from representing Fortune 500 companies to small, locally owned businesses.
-His practice has included complex commercial disputes, class action litigation, fiduciary obligations, probate and estate litigation, personal injury, non-compete enforcement and employment and discrimination law defense.
+Mark is a Member in Stoll Keenon Ogden’s Louisville office and has been with the firm since 2006.
+He is co-chair of both the Business Litigation practice group and the Trust & Estate Litigation practice group.
+He has also served on the firm’s Board of Directors.

-Successfully settled a case on behalf of beneficiaries to a holographic will for a $4.5 million estate where the probate court had originally declined to admit the will to probate.
+Trusts & Estate Litigation: Mark’s strengths as a litigator extend to disputes over family and trust assets.
+He once settled a case on behalf of beneficiaries to a holographic will for a $4.5 million estate after the court originally declined to admit the will to probate.

 Tort, Trial & Insurance Services: Mark assists corporate clients in cases involving negligence, including the first and only of its kind to be tried by a jury in Kentucky.
 In resolving this matter, he obtained a unanimous defense jury verdict on behalf of a public utility accused of failing to properly maintain a streetlight in a motor vehicle accident.